 - You have an internal application used by employees only, and you don’t want that data to appear when analyzing your users.
 In this case, you should use a separate project to house data for that application.

 - You have global sites or apps for different countries.
-A setup with a single project and multiple environments is best suited for this, so you can share common definitions, but keep analysis separate.
+A setup with a single project and multiple environments is best suited for this, so you can share common data types (events, properties, etc.) but keep analysis separate.

 - You have a set of brands or products that do not share a common user base, such as owning multiple businesses.
 In this case, you’ll want to set up multiple environments and projects for each business.

 Complete steps for setting up new projects and environments can be found in Projects and Environments.
 If you’re planning to use multiple environments, note that you’ll need to copy the correct environment ID from Heap into your app during installation.

 You currently cannot rename the Main project in Heap.

 Heap is GDPR compliant and can be configured to meet HIPAA and COPPA compliance standards.
 If you need to meet GDPR, HIPAA, or COPPA compliancy standards with your implementation of Heap, we recommend reviewing our FAQs on Data Privacy prior to installation.

 Ready to get Heap?

 The first step to installing Heap is to create your Heap account.
 Once you’ve done so, your installation snippet will be provided for you to install Heap on your website or app.
 From here, check out the list of links in Installation for your platforms of choice.